rakarmp/cpuctl/README.md

 ## Contact

-For questions, comments, or feedback, please contact the maintainer at rakaabdirmp@gmail.com or Telegram `@Zyarexx`.
+For questions, comments, or feedback, please contact the maintainer at rakaabdirmp@gmail.com or Telegram `@Zyarexx`